Mistborn: The Hero of Ages: Plot

-The Hero of Ages is the prophesied savior of the Terris people, foretold to find and give up the power at the Well of Ascension, in a selfless act to save the world from the Deepness.
+The Hero of Ages is the prophesied savior of the Terris people, foretold to find and give up the power at the Well of Ascension in a selfless act to save the world from the Deepness.
 A thousand years before the fall of the Final Empire, the Terrisman Worldbringer Kwaan believed that he had found the Hero of Ages in Alendi, a blacksmith's son who rose to become the last ruler of Khlennium.
 However, as Alendi's quest for the Well continued, Kwaan discovered that the Terris prophecies had been altered by a mysterious force called Ruin, whose power was contained within the Well.
 If the Hero of Ages released the power as the prophecies claimed needed to be done, Ruin would be free to destroy the world.
 Kwaan betrayed Alendi, instructing his nephew Rashek to kill him.
 Rashek then claimed the power for himself, remaking the world and forming the Final Empire which he ruled as the immortal Lord Ruler.
 A thousand years later, the Mistborn Vin defeated the Lord Ruler and, tricked by the same prophecies, released the power from the Well of Ascension, freeing Ruin.

-Ruin wanted to destroy the world instantaneously but his power was too weak, as part of it had been taken and hidden by the opposing force, Preservation, long ago.
+Ruin wanted to destroy the world instantaneously but was too weak, as part of his power had been taken and hidden by the opposing force, Preservation, long ago.
 Freedom from the Well of Ascension enabled Ruin to directly affect the world more, increasing ashfall from the ashmounts and summoning earthquakes to break the world apart; he could also influence people and control entire koloss armies.
 He used his thousand years of imprisonment to plot his escape and the subsequent destruction he would reap.

-The Lord Ruler, in preparation of such an event, created storage caches containing resources such as food and water in cave complexes beneath certain cities, each one providing directions to the next.
-As Vin and Elend struggle to consolidate the remaining outposts of humanity, they hunt the storage caches, seeking hints left by the Lord Ruler and the missing atium stash.
-As they journey from cache to cache, the world itself begins to crumble, ash spewing forth in greater quantities, while the mists claim more people.
+The Lord Ruler, in preparation for such an event, created storage caches containing food and water in cave complexes beneath certain cities, each one providing directions to the next.
+As Vin and Elend struggle to consolidate the remaining outposts of humanity, they hunt for the storage caches, following hints left by the Lord Ruler.
+As they journey from cache to cache, the world itself begins to crumble with ash spewing forth in greater quantities, blocking out the sun and preventing crops from growing.
+The mists continue to act strangely, sickening and killing people who venture into them.
 The last two major unconquered cities are Fadrex City, which has reverted to the Lord Ruler's old structure of mass oppression under the obligator Yomen, and Urteau, a rebel city where the Skaa are free, the nobility overpowered, and a former commoner titled the Citizen rules with increasing violence.